History of guerrilla warfare: Northern Ireland conflict

 In the late 1960s the Troubles began again in Northern Ireland.
 They had their origins in the partition of Ireland during the Irish War of Independence.
 They came to an end with the signing of the Good Friday Agreement in 1998.
 The violence was characterised by an armed campaign against the British presence in Northern Ireland by the Provisional Irish Republican Army, British counter-insurgency policy, and attacks on civilians by both Ulster loyalists and Irish republicans.
-There were also allegations of collusion between loyalist paramilitaries and British security forces, and to a lesser extent, republicans and both British and Irish security forces.
+There was also widespread collusion between loyalist paramilitaries and British security forces, as established in the Stevens Inquiries, with hundreds of members of the RUC and UDR being members of the UVF and UDA, including carrying out sectarian murders, and British military intelligence giving targets, intelligence, arms and training to loyalists.
+There was also, to a far lesser extent, collusion between republicans and both British and Irish security forces, including Gardaí giving intelligence that led to the 1989 Jonesborough ambush (see Smithwick Tribunal).

 Although both loyalist and republican paramilitaries carried out terrorist atrocities against civilians which were often tit-for-tat, a case can be made for saying that attacks such as the Provisional IRA carried out on British soldiers at Warrenpoint in 1979 was a well planned guerrilla ambush.
 Anti-Good Friday Agreement splinter groups could be called guerrillas but are usually called terrorists or dissidents by governments of both the British and Irish governments.
 The news media such as BBC News and CNN will often use the term "gunmen" as in "IRA gunmen" or "Loyalist gunmen".
 Since 1995 CNN also uses guerrilla as in "IRA guerrilla" and "Protestant guerrilla".
 Reuters, in accordance with its principle of not using the word terrorist except in direct quotes, refers to "guerrilla groups".